developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutMxDefaultLauncher/index.md

 ## What's Next
 Now that you have learned how to configure applications in the device using Mx App Manager feature, let us try some configuring some of the other Mx feature through profile creation.
 So in the next tutorial, we will concentrate on the "Power Manager" feature and try to explore this feature by creating a tutorial.

-## Download the Source
-The project source to this tutorial can be [downloaded (Internet Connection Required)](https://s3.amazonaws.com/emdk/Tutorials/EMDKMxDefaultLauncherTutorial.zip).
-You can also [download](https://s3.amazonaws.com/emdk/Tutorials/AllInstalledApps.apk) the Package Name helper application and install it - or modify the [source](https://s3.amazonaws.com/emdk/Tutorials/AllInstalledApps-Source.zip) to your liking.